Kelly T. Braun

 This type of deed affectionately known as a "Lady Bird" deed (only available in a few states, including Michigan) is a quitclaim deed named after President Lyndon Johnson's wife, because the President was thought to have once used this type of deed to convey land to her upon his death.

 A Lady Bird is a type of deed that works to transfer title for your home, or other real estate, with the home remaining in your name during your lifetime, and upon your death, it avoids probate, and goes to whomever you have named as a beneficiary.
-Simply, it acts as a beeneficiary designation for your real property.
+Simply, it acts as a beneficiary designation for your real property.

 If you use a Lady Bird deed, you maintain complete control over your property.
 You can refinance it, sell it, mortgage it, use it - do whatever you want with the property while you are alive - then at death, the property avoids probate and ownership is transferred to whomever is named (beneficiary) on the deed, which can be individual(s), or even a family trust.